-Transportation of students to and from school is a parent/guardian decision.
+Transportation of students to and from school is the responsibility of the parent/guardian.
 Modes of transportation are limited to bus, car/carpool, and walking.
-Bicycles are not permitted.
 Bus transportation, subsidized by the parish, is available for an additional fee.
 Ridership is available on a first come - first served basis providing residence location is able to be accommodated.
-Applications for existing students are sent home, via email, in the spring.
-New students receive applications as part of their acceptance packet.
+Applications are available on the school website.
 Cross-busing is prohibited at all times.
 The office must be advised of transportation changes through the School Dismissal Manager system at least two hours before dismissal.
 Students who are car riders must be picked up using the car rider directions.
 Students cannot be picked up across the street from the church.
 Afternoon dismissal is at 3:15 p.m.
-Step Walkers must live within one mile from the school.
+Walkers must live within one mile from the school unless special permission is obtained from the school principal.